algolia/demo-geo-search/README.md

 ## Usage

 We've included some credentials in the code allowing you to test the demo without any Algolia account.
-If you want to replicate this demo using your own Algolia credentials, you can use the `import.rb` script to send the data and configure the indices.
+If you want to replicate this demo using your own Algolia credentials, you can use the `npm run import` script to send the data and configure the indices.
+You can also have a look at the data sent to the index by looking at the [./data/record.json](https://github.com/algolia/demo-geo-search/blob/master/data/records.json) file.

+Usage:
 ```
 bundle install
 npm run import YourApplicationID YourAPIKey YourIndexName